NJ restaurant owner shot in face while in car with wife

 Zhou was pronounced dead at St. Joseph's University Medical Center in Paterson.

-During the investigation, it was determined that the victim and his wife were making the last food delivery for the night from the restaurant which they owned on Vreeland Avenue, and he was shot in his vehicle while making the delivery before crashing his car a short distance away.
+During the investigation, it was determined that the victim and his wife were making the last food delivery for the night from the restaurant which they owned, and he was shot in his vehicle while making the delivery before crashing his car a short distance away.

+They reportedly bought Ming's Kitchen on Vreeland Avenue around two or three months ago, and they lived in an apartment above it.

 Liu described the suspect as a black male, approximately 6 feet tall and 190 pounds with short black hair, wearing a white tank top and blue jeans.
 The shooting may have stemmed from an attempted robbery.